The-Impact-Project/main_2019-20_HM_exp/README.md

 #### Code
 - `pull_[STATE]_list.R` has the SQL list pull as well as the R that randomizes and saves data.
+- `combine_lists_for_survey.R` combineds the randomized files from `pull_[STATE]_list.R`.
+The purpose of this is to have one file that can has all the data across states called `all_randomized_dat.Rds`.
+It also creates the CSVs that we sent to AMM, so that they can run the survey.
+- `analyze_combined_surveys.Rmd` is the main analysis code for this project.
+It creates a long report.
+It has to be run in conjunction with `build_XRF_model.R`.
+We ended up not using much of the data from this though because our lawyer decided we cannot look at favorability or use the persuasion model described in the report.
+- `build_XRF_model.R` Runs the `causaltools::X_RF()` code to build the TIP persuasion model, though we ended up not using this because it did not get legal approval.
+To run this, you need to first run the `analyze_combined_surveys.Rmd` code, then run this, and then run the Rmd code a second time.
+- `analyze_maine_survey.Rmd` just makes a short report based on the data from the state of Maine.
+This was done because the Maine survey happened first, and they wanted some report on it.
+- `florida_report.Rmd` is the markdown document that creates a short report with some graphs on Florida results and shows the breakdown by districts there.
+It is basically a very short version of the main report

 #### Data and Output
 This is not in the repo but can be found in each states folder in the experiment directory on google drive.